RunestoneInteractive/httlads/_sources/PythonReview/python_review_new.rst

 Once a condition has been met, all subsequent clauses will be ignored.

-.. activecode:: conditional_question
+.. activecode:: conditionals_if
    :coach:

    num = 5
    if type(num) == float:
-      print("num is a float.")
+      print("num is a float")

    elif type(num) == int:
       print("num is an int")